mehulagg/gitlab/doc/user/group/iterations/index.md

 ## View the iterations list

 To view the iterations list, go to **{issues}** **Issues > Iterations**.
-Click an iteration cadence to view all the iterations in that cadence, ordered by descending date.
+Select an iteration cadence to view all the iterations in that cadence, ordered by descending date.
-From there you can create a new iteration or click an iteration to get a more detailed view.
+From there you can create a new iteration or select an iteration to get a more detailed view.

 ## Create an iteration cadence